Pier Angeli

 Anna Maria Pierangeli (19 June 1932 – 10 September 1971), known internationally by the stage name Pier Angeli, was an Italian actress, model and singer.
 She won the Nastro d'Argento for Best Actress for her debut role in the 1950 film Tomorrow Is Too Late, and subsequently won a Golden Globe Award for New Star of the Year – Actress for her performance in the American film Teresa (1951).

 In the United States, Angeli was typecast in "European ingénue" roles, and notably played romantic leading ladies in The Light Touch (1951), The Devil Makes Three (1952), The Story of Three Loves (1953), The Silver Chalice (1954), and Somebody Up There Likes Me (1956).
 She was nominated for a BAFTA Award for Best Foreign Actress for her role opposite Richard Attenborough in the British film The Angry Silence (1960).

 Off-screen, Angeli was known for her high-profile romantic affairs with actors Kirk Douglas and James Dean, and later her tumultuous marriage to singer Vic Damone.
 She died at the age of 39 of a barbiturate overdose.
 Her twin sister, Marisa Pavan, was also an actress.

 Early life

-Anna Maria Pierangeli was born in Cagliari, Sardinia in 1932, to Enrichetta and Luigi Pierangeli, originally from Pesaro, Marche.
+Angeli was born in Cagliari, Sardinia, to Enrichetta and Luigi Pierangeli, originally from Pesaro, Marche.
 She had a fraternal twin sister, actress Marisa Pavan, and a younger sister, Patrizia.

 Angeli spent World War II in Rome; she was ten when the Nazis occupied Rome, experiencing both food shortages and bomb shelters.
 She was deeply affected by her experiences during the war, recalling later: "What was in the world, I didn't want to know."